extio-de/game-engine/README.md

 - **Stateful/event-driven rendering**: Modules maintain their working set between frames and only update when state changes occur, optimizing performance for static or infrequently-changing UI elements

 Both approaches can be mixed within the same application, allowing each module to choose the most appropriate strategy for its needs.

+#### Integration with Module System

+The Renderer System integrates with the Module System to provide automatic cleanup of rendering objects.
+When a client module (`AbstractClientModule`) is deactivated or unloaded, its entire renderer working set is automatically cleared by the Module Service.
+This ensures that rendering objects associated with inactive or unloaded modules are not rendered and don't consume memory.

+Modules don't need to manually clear their rendering objects in their `onDeactivate()` or `onUnload()` lifecycle methods - the Module Service handles this cleanup automatically using `rendererWorkingSet.clear(moduleId)`.

 #### Setup / Autoconfiguration
 **Configuration Class**: `RendererAutoConfiguration`